-s 1 The teacher uses curriculum that is alice and to the state and district standards I THE LEGICIES USES O i Guilleuluilli that is alle med to the state and district standards
+Γ 1 The teacher uses a curriculum that is aligned to the state and district sta andarde THE LEGISTICE GROSS a culticularit tria is allulled to the State and district Sta andards

 - [] The teacher uses a curriculum that is aligned to the state and district standards. [] The teacher uses a curriculum that is vertically aligned to the other grades' curriculums in order to identify important content. [] The teacher utilizes a pacing guide to ensure the essential learnings are sequenced. [] The lessons and units created by the teacher utilize the district curriculum.